Greco-Bactrian Kingdom: Contacts with the Indian subcontinent (250–180 BC)

-The Indian emperor Chandragupta, founder of the Mauryan dynasty, conquered the northwestern subcontinent upon the death of Alexander the Great around 323 BC.
+The Indian emperor Chandragupta, founder of the Maurya Empire, conquered the northwestern subcontinent upon the death of Alexander the Great around 323 BC.
 However, contacts were kept with his Greek neighbours in the Seleucid Empire, a dynastic alliance or the recognition of intermarriage between Greeks and Indians were established (described as an agreement on Epigamia in Ancient sources), and several Greeks, such as the historian Megasthenes, resided at the Mauryan court.
 Subsequently, each Mauryan emperor had a Greek ambassador at his court.

 Chandragupta's grandson Ashoka converted to the Buddhist faith and became a great proselytizer in the line of the traditional Pali canon of Theravada Buddhism, directing his efforts towards the Indo-Iranic and the Hellenistic worlds from around 250 BC.
 According to the Edicts of Ashoka, set in stone, some of them written in Greek, he sent Buddhist emissaries to the Greek lands in Asia and as far as the Mediterranean.
 The edicts name each of the rulers of the Hellenistic world at the time.

 The conquest by Dharma has been won here, on the borders, and even six hundred yojanas (4,000 miles) away, where the Greek king Antiochos rules, beyond there where the four kings named Ptolemy, Antigonos, Magas and Alexander rule, likewise in the south among the Cholas, the Pandyas, and as far as Tamraparni.
 (Edicts of Ashoka, 13th Rock Edict, S. Dhammika).

 Some of the Greek populations that had remained in northwestern India apparently converted to Buddhism:

 Here in the king's domain among the Greeks, the Kambojas, the Nabhakas, the Nabhapamkits, the Bhojas, the Pitinikas, the Andhras and the Palidas, everywhere people are following Beloved-of-the-Gods' instructions in Dharma.
 (Edicts of Ashoka, 13th Rock Edict, S. Dhammika).